blade34242/opsdash-operational-dashboard-nextcloud/docs-private/opsdash-docs/REPORTING_FEATURE.md

 - Add a CLI command (`php occ opsdash:report --range=week --user=<uid>`) and wire it to a cron job.
 - Store report history or simply log delivery to avoid duplicates.

+## Next Steps
+1. Prototype the CLI command with mock payloads and log output (no delivery yet).
+2. Capture report fixtures (week/month) once the formatter is stable so Vitest/PHPUnit can validate the schema.
+3. Add user-level toggles in Config & Setup (“Email me weekly report”).
+4. Decide on the first delivery channel (Activity vs Email) and document data retention expectations.

 ## Open Questions
 - Should users opt-in per account?
 (Likely via Config & Setup toggle.)
 - What cadence do we support initially (weekly only?).